Got Questions? We’ve got the answers!

 Do I have to get insurance?

 If you are getting a home loan then yes, you will need to have House Insurance, this will be a requirement from the bank.
 But no, you don’t have to have Life Insurance, Income Protection Insurance or any other insurance!
 Although it is not a requirement, we do highly recommend insurance to protect you and your family.
-As insurance brokers, we can put together a plan for you, just contact us and let’s chat!
-Our insurance broker services are completely free.
+As financial advisers, we can put together a plan for you, just contact us and let’s chat!

 What banks and insurance companies do we work alongside?

-For Mortgages (in no particular order): ANZ, ASB, BNZ, Westpac, Co-operative Bank, Sovereign, TSB, Pepper Money, Resimac
+For Mortgages (in no particular order): ANZ, ASB, BNZ, Westpac, Co-operative Bank, Sovereign, TSB, Pepper Money, SBS, Resimac, NZCU Baywide, Liberty, Avanti, Bluestone.

 When it comes to Insurance companies, we research the providers based on Products, Underwriting, Pricing and Credit Rating – it is crucial that you simply don’t go with the cheapest as there are other important factors to consider.
-So for Insurances (in no particular order): Partners Life, AIA, Asteron
+So for Insurances (in no particular order): Partners Life, AIA, Asteron, Fidelity Life.

 Have another question?